 You haven't validated demand yet.
 Bulk locks you into one SKU.
 If the design flops, you're sitting on inventory that was supposed to be print-on-demand specifically because demand was uncertain.

-Your sell-through rate is below ~1.5 units/day for that SKU.
-Anything slower and the capital is dead.
+Your sell-through rate is too slow for that SKU.
+If you can't clear the batch in a reasonable window, the working capital is dead.
 Run paid traffic to a normal POD listing instead and let Printify produce on demand.

 You're approaching a seasonal cliff.
-Holiday-themed designs ordered in bulk on November 20th may not clear by December 26th.
+Holiday-themed designs ordered in bulk late in the season may not clear before the window closes.
 Stick with on-demand for time-sensitive designs.

 You'd need to switch Print Providers to hit a threshold.
-A different provider might run your design at a different quality, color cast, or sizing.
-Don't change providers just to hit volume — print quality consistency matters more for repeat sales than a 10% bulk savings.
+A different provider might run your design at a different quality, color profile, or sizing.
+Don't change providers just to hit a volume tier — print quality consistency matters more for repeat sales than a marginal bulk saving.

 Operator checklist before placing a bulk order